Overview

 Implementation

-VRDrums offers three immersive environments: a futuristic space, an idyllic forest, and the grand concert hall of the Elbphilharmonie.
-Users interact via VR controllers with multimodal feedback (acoustic, visual, haptic) for an engaging experience.
-Each scene features unique drum sets, visual effects, 360-degree backgrounds, and ambient sounds to enhance realism.
+VRDrums offers three immersive environments: a futuristic space, an idyllic forest, and the grand concert hall of the Elbphilharmonie, which can be selected via a menu.
+Users interact via VR controllers.
+Each scene features unique drum sets, drum sounds, visual effects, 360-degree backgrounds, and ambient sounds to enhance realism.
 The application was built in Unity with C#, 3D models in Blender, content managed via GitHub, and assets created with Adobe Creative Cloud.
-It runs on the HTC Vive, with a menu for scene selection and smooth transitions.
+It runs on the HTC Vive.

 Variants for the menu structure